Lyushen/CloudExam/resources/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What time-savings advantage is offered with the use of Amazon Rekognition?
+### What time-saving advantage is offered with the use of Amazon Rekognition?

 - [ ] Amazon Rekognition provides automatic watermarking of images.
 - [x] Amazon Rekognition provides automatic detection of objects appearing in pictures.